input-output-hk/adrestia/CONTRIBUTING.md

 # How To Contribute

-Wants to contribute to _Adrestia_?
+Want to contribute to _Adrestia_?
 Your help is welcome :heart:

 - Should you have [ideas](https://github.com/input-output-hk/adrestia/issues/new?template=idea.md) or [questions](https://github.com/input-output-hk/adrestia/issues/new?template=question.md), open a ticket and let us know!